Sziszka90/FinanceApp.Frontend/README.md

 ✅ **User**

-- Login, registration, password reset with JWT integration and email confirmation
+- Login, registration, password reset with JWT integration using **HTTP Only Cookies** for secure authentication and email confirmation
 - User profile where users can set their preferred currency

 ✅ **Transactions**